eugs/simple_load/README.md

 ## Usage

-First you have to specified URL to test.
+First you need to specify URL to test.
 It will be stored in local json file and used for future runs

 <pre>
 gulp url [options]